 Rights protection for the public at local PBOC branches

 PBOC, together with the National Development and Reform Commission, will publicly disclose information about penalized parties who refuse cash in accordance with laws and regulations.
 The PBOC and its branches have the authority to supervise and inspect instances of cash refusal.
-Relevant parties must provide truthful information and must not refuse, obstruct, evade inspections, or falsify, conceal, or destroy related evidence.
+Relevant parties must provide truthful information and must not refuse, obstruct, or evade inspections or falsify, conceal, or destroy related evidence.

 "You can't expect newcomers to master e-payment tools immediately"